ga544523/A-naive-deep-learning-pratice/README.md

 The traing dataset is from dagm2007

-Output.csv is the table of total image infromation from class0 to class7 ,merged together by myself
+Output.csv is the table of total image infromation from class0 to class7 ,merged by myself

 Feel free to use it